alan-turing-institute/data-safe-haven/docs/source/roles/data_provider_representative/data_ingress.md

 For example, if the data sets are single files, use unique file names.
 If data sets consist of multiple files, collect them in uniquely named directories.

-If there are multiple data providers uploading data for a single work package, each provider should use a uniquely named directory, or prepend their files with a unique name.
+If there are multiple data providers uploading data to a single SRE, each provider should use a uniquely named directory, or prepend their files with a unique name.

 ### Avoiding data leakage